 You can download the agent from the JFrog Artifactory if you need to stay on the legacy agent.
 This agent does not automatically update, and needs to be manually updated.

 - 1. Download the new version. - 2.
-Use the silent installer via the command line (page 73) to update the agent:
+Use the silent installer with command line to update the agent:

 ContrastSetup.exe -s -norestart

 Use the Contrast API to download the agent (modern)